kma-code/Phaseless-Alignment-Learning/generalized_latent_equilibrium/README.md

 - `--run` Will train the model, saving latent activation and model after every epoch.
 - `--linclass` Will load the model files and run a linear classifier on the test set.
 - `--gather` Will gather all results into a .npy file.
 Run linclass.ipynb to produce Fig. 5.

+These runs will altogether take about 2h on a high-end GPU (tested on Tesla P100).